Sitar & Surbahar Maestro and Composer

 Pandit Ashok Pathak gave his first concert in Kolkata during the Bhartiya Sangeet Kala Parishad music festival in 1964 at the young age of fifteen.
 After that he continued his concerts with his father all over India.
 He mastered the Sitar and further developed the style of his father, characterized by a long ‘alap’, perfect mastery of the ‘meend’ technique and great virtuosity in ‘Gamak-, zamzama-tan’, ‘Jor’ and ‘Jhala’.
 Pandit Ashok Pathak’s developed use of these techniques in more than five octaves is unique in the history of Indian Classical Sitar playing.

 In 1978 he received his Master’s Degree in Sitar from the Allahabad Music University.
 In 1979 the Indian Council for Cultural Relations (ICCR) posted him as a Visiting Music Professor in Surinam, South America where he conducted classes and gave performances until 1982.
 Furthermore, he was designated as the director of the Gandharva Ved University of Maharishi Mahesh Yogi in Lelystad, the Netherlands and in Hamburg, Germany.
 He was a the head of the Indian classical music department at the Koorenhuis a renowned World music school in The Netherlands, where he also taught for twenty-two years.
+Currently, he is the head of Indian Classical music department at the Music Academy of The Hague.

 International Music Styles

 Apart from performing pure Indian classical music he has worked in numerous different musical combinations like Jazz, Baroque, Flamenco, Tunisian (RAGA-MAQAM) and Turkish music etc., which is highly appreciated.
-People still remember his brilliant sitar playing in the symphony orchestra ‘Artesia’ by the Belgian composer Dirk Brossé.
+People still remember his brilliant sitar playing in the symphony orchestra ‘Artesia’ by the Belgian conducter Dirk Brossé.

 Pandit Ashok Pathak regularly performs at different venues worldwide (Shanghai, Qatar, Tunisia, Europe, America).
 He participated in World-Music concerts and festivals such as ‘Mundial Festival’ in Holland and ‘Sfinks’ festival in Belgium.
 He attends seminars at conventions and is frequently invited as a guest artist on radio and television.
 He is regularly invited to perform in theatres like Theatre de la Ville in Paris, Tropentheater in Amsterdam and Vredenburg Theater in Utrecht where he played on the occasion of the 25th silver jubilee of the Dutch radio station ‘VPRO’.